 Acts of sexual abuse and assault are devastating to victims and carry life-long consequences.
 Many times victims are reluctant to speak up because they feel powerless, that they may be partially at fault in allowing the abuse to happen, or that too much time has gone by.
-The sexual assault lawyers at Devereaux, Stokes, Fernandez, and Leonard fight for victims of these life-altering crimes.
+The sexual assault lawyer at Fernandez Law fighst for victims of these life-altering crimes.

 All states prohibit sexual assault and abuse, though the definitions of different sexual crimes vary state to state.
-We have represented victims of these cases since the 1970s; we are well-versed in state and federal statues in order to best represent you so that you don’t have to remain silent.
+We have represented victims of these cases for over 30 years; we are well-versed in state and federal statues in order to best represent you so that you don’t have to remain silent.

-Our St. Louis sexual assault lawyers stand with the survivors of such heinous acts; we bring perpetrators and any institutions involved to justice.
+Our St. Louis sexual assault legal team stands with the survivors of such heinous acts; we bring perpetrators and any institutions involved to justice.

 Contact us or call 314-433-9131 to speak with a lawyer.